UnmappedStack/SpecOS/README.md

 > **NOTE**
 >
 > This project is still in very early stages, and should NOT be used on real hardware.
-The code is quite messy and currently all split between just two C files, a single header file, and a series of Assembly files for the bootloader.
+The code is quite messy and is currently a series of messy C files.
+Seriously, don't learn anything from this project.

 SpecOS is a 32 bit operating system kernel for x86 processors, still in quite early stages, written in (questionable quality) C. It is (not very) powerful.